Reverse Mortgage Guides - making the pros and cons of reverse mortgages clear.

 1. A reverse mortgage sells the home to the bank

-False.
-Lenders are not in the business of owning homes -- they wish to make loans and earn interest.
+Lenders are not in the business of owning homes — they wish to make loans and earn interest.
 The homeowner keeps the title to the home in their name.
-What the lender does is add a lien onto the title for the amount that is borrowed so that the lender can guarantee that it will eventually get paid back the money it lends.
+What the lender does is add a lien onto the title so that the lender can guarantee that it will eventually get paid back the money it lends.

 2. Heirs will not inherit the home

-False.
-The estate inherits the home as usual but there will be a lien on the title for the balance of the reverse mortgage.
-The balance is whatever proceeds were received from the reverse mortgage plus interest.
+The estate inherits the home as usual, but there will be a lien on the title for the amount of the reverse mortgage loan plus any accrued interest and mortgage insurance premium.

 For example, let's assume someoneone takes out a reverse mortgage and owes $50,000 after 5 years.
 Then the homeowner passes away and the estate sells the house for $250,000.
 The lender gets $50,000 and the estate inherits $200,000.